 Only western coyote will be sought after at reasonable/excellent prices, but affected by lower ranch prices at auction.

 Muskrat may rebound slightly higher if Korea re-enters the market.
 Prices will be lower this year on this item.

-Otter interest has returned in China with goods moving at reasonable prices.
-Prices will be somewhat lower at start as reflected in the past auctions.
+Otter interest has declined in China with goods moving at lower prices.
+Prices will be approximately 50% cheaper at start as reflected by the lack of china's interest.

 Please note: This is our personal view on market conditions, they can change at any time.